IngloriousCoderz/inglorious-engine/packages/create-game/README.md

 The following templates are available to get you started:

+- **minimal**: A minimal starter template that requires no bundling: just HTML, CSS, and JS.
-- **js**: A minimal starter for a plain JavaScript project.
+- **js**: A starter template for a plain JavaScript project, bundled with Vite.
-- **ts**: A minimal starter for a plain TypeScript project.
+- **ts**: A starter template for a plain TypeScript project, bundled with Vite.
-- **ijs** (IngloriousScript): A starter template for a JavaScript project using IngloriousScript via Babel.
+- **ijs** (IngloriousScript): A starter template for a JavaScript project using IngloriousScript, bundled with Vite.
-- **its** (IngloriousScript w/ TypeScript): A starter template for a TypeScript project that uses IngloriousScript.
+- **its** (IngloriousScript w/ TypeScript): A starter template for a TypeScript project that uses IngloriousScript, bundled with Vite.

 ## What it does